cybergizer-hq/LibmagicRb/README.md

 + Cookie setparam returns the value after getting the param as well.
 So you don't need to confirm by calling getparam() again.
 + The maximum size depends on the parameter.
 But the value that can be passed should not be more than 2 ** 32.

+## Errors
+The following errors are implemented and raised on appropriate situation:

+1. LibmagicRb::FileNotFound: When the file is not found.
+2. LibmagicRb::FileUnreadable: When the file is unreadable.
+3. LibmagicRb::InvalidDBError: When the database given is invalid.
+4. LibmagicRb::IsDirError: When the database path is a directory.
+5. LibmagicRb::FileClosedError: When the file is already closed (closed?()) but you are trying to access the cookie.

 ## Development

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [https://github.com/cybergizer-hq/LibmagicRb](https://github.com/cybergizer-hq/LibmagicRb) This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/libmagic_rb/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at [https://github.com/cybergizer-hq/LibmagicRb](https://github.com/cybergizer-hq/LibmagicRb) This project is intended to be a safe, welcoming space for collaboration.

 ## License